-The statement of net assets and the statement of activities display information about CalMHSA.
+The Statement of Net Position and the Statement of Activities display information about CalMHSA.
 These statements include the financial activities of the overall government.
 Eliminations have been made to minimize the double counting of internal activities.

-The government-wide statement of net assets presents information on all of CalMHSA's assets and liabilities, with the difference between the two presented as net assets.
-Net assets are reported as one of three categories: invested in capital assets, net of related debt; restricted or unrestricted.
-Restricted net assets are further classified as either net assets restricted by enabling legislation or net assets that are otherwise restricted.
+The Government-Wide Statement of Net Position presents information on all of CalMHSA's assets and liabilities, with the difference between the two presented as net position.
+Net Position is reported as one of three categories: invested in capital assets, net of related debt; restricted or unrestricted.
+Restricted net position is further classified as either net position restricted by enabling legislation or net position that are otherwise restricted.

-The government-wide statement of activities presents a comparison between direct expenses and program revenues for each function or program of CalMHSA's governmental activities.
+The Government-Wide Statement of Activities presents a comparison between direct expenses and program revenues for each function or program of CalMHSA's governmental activities.
 Direct expenses are those that are specifically associated with a service, program, or department and are, therefore, clearly identifiable to a particular function.
 CalMHSA does not allocate indirect expenses to functions in the statement of activities.
 Program revenues include charges paid by the recipients of goods or services offered by a program, as well as grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
 Revenues, which are not classified as program revenues, are presented as general revenues, with certain exceptions.
 The comparison of direct expenses with program revenues identifies the extent to which each governmental function is self-financing or draws from the general revenues of CalMHSA.
 CalMHSA reports all direct expenses by function in the Statement of Activities.
 Direct expenses are those that are clearly identifiable with a function.